benji300/joplin-commands/README.md

 - Press `Delete` to remove the plugin completely
   - Alternatively you can also disable the plugin by clicking on the toggle button
 - Restart Joplin

+## User options

+This plugin adds provides user options which can be changed via `Tools > Options > Command Collection`.

+> **NOTE** - Changes to the quick move actions are only applied after a restart of the app.

 ## Feedback